dimovadobi/Programming-Basics-Book-Python-MN/chapter-12-conclusion.md

 ## What to Do After Reading This Book?

-This book **gives you solid grounds**, thanks to which it will be easy for you to continue developing as a programmer.
+This book **gives you solid foundation**, thanks to which it will be easy for you to continue developing as a programmer.
 If you wonder how to continue your development, you have the following possibilities:
  - to study for a **software engineer at SoftUni** and make programming your profession.
  - to continue developing as a programmer **on your own**, for example through self-training or via online lessons.
  - to **stay at a coder level**, without going more seriously into programming.

-### Study Software Engineering in SoftUni
+### Study Software Engineering at SoftUni

-The first, and respectively recommended option to master on a high level the profession of a "software engineer", is to start your training via the **end-to-end SoftUni program for software engineers**: [https://softuni.org](https://softuni.org).
+The first option, which we recommend, is to enroll in a Software Developer program to master programming on a professional level.
 The SoftUni curriculum is carefully developed by **Dr. Svetlin Nakov and his team**, to provide you consequently and with gradually increasing complexity all the skills that a software engineer must have, **to start a career as a software developer** in an IT company.

 #### Training Duration in SoftUni

-The training in SoftUni has a duration of **2-3 years** (depending on the profession and the selected specializations) and during that period it is normal to reach a good starting level (junior developer), but this is **only if you study seriously** and write code intensely every day.
+The training in SoftUni has a duration of **1-2 years** (depending on the profession and the selected specializations) and during that period it is normal to reach a good starting level (junior developer), but this is **only if you study seriously** and write code intensely every day.
 Upon having good grades, a typical student **starts a job around the middle of the training (after around 1.5 years)**.
 Thanks to the well-developed partners' network, **the career center of SoftUni offers work** in a software or IT company to all SoftUni students who have very good or excellent grades. **Starting a job** by having good grades at SoftUni, combined with a willingness to work and reasonable expectations towards the employers, is almost guaranteed.

 #### It Takes at Least a Year of Intense Code Writing to Become a Programmer